-- a positive attitude towards mathematics - mental maths skills, which enable children to calculate in their heads - develop a range of written methods for calculation (see calculation policy) - an understanding of how maths is used in everyday life - the ability to solve problems through decision making, and reasoning in a range of contexts - the skills of perseverance, independence, tolerance and respect when working independently or in a group. - confidence and competence with numbers and the number system.
+- a positive attitude towards mathematics - mental maths skills, which enable children to calculate in their heads. - develop a range of written methods for calculation (see calculation policy) - an understanding of how maths is used in everyday life, - the ability to solve problems through decision making, and reasoning in a range of contexts, - the skills of perseverance, independence, tolerance and respect when working independently or in a group, - confidence and competence with number and place value.